Our Vision

 City Expenses and Revenues

-Here is some historical and current City budget information to inform your participation in the City’s surveys.
+Here is some historical and current City budget information.

 Payroll - Employee compensation is one of the City's largest expenses, accounting for about a quarter of their budget, and there have been many additions to this expense.